Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: HarmonicEval

 \paragraph{Uniform weighting.} When $\gamma$ $=$ $1$, harmonic weighting reduces to uniform weighting $w_{c}$ $=$ $1/|\mathcal{C}|$.
 This is effective when all criterion-wise scores are equally reliable in determining the overall score.
 However, this does not provide the best estimator as observed variances are ignored in aggregation.

 \paragraph{Inverse variance weighting.} When $\gamma$ $=$ $0.5$, harmonic weighting reduces to inverse variance weighting $w_{c} \propto \sigma_{c}^{-2}$.
 This provides the best linear unbiased estimator under the assumption that the observed variance is due to statistical fluctuations.
+However, this assumption is not always reasonable, as each criterion may have its own variance.

 \paragraph{Selective weighting.} When $\gamma \to 0$, only the score $\tilde{s}_{c}$ with the smallest variance is selected as the overall score.
 This approach is used in experiments to show the necessity of aggregation.